scikit-learn/enhancement_proposals/slep001/discussion.rst

 are close to 'fit' and 'transform', to make discoverability and readability of the code easier.

-* Name of the object:
+* Name of the object (referred in the docs):
   - TransformPipe
   - PipeTransformer
-  - FilterTransform
+  - TransModifier

 * Method to fit and apply on training
   - fit_pipe
   - pipe_fit
   - fit_filter
+  - fit_modify

 * Method to apply on new data (not always available)
   - transform_pipe
   - pipe_transform
-  - transform_filter
+  - trans_modify

 Benefits
 .........